PHILADELPHIA REFLECTIONS

 President Eisenhower

-More than fifty years ago, President Eisenhower baffled most of us by warning about the Industrial-Military Complex, which we now see about like this: military contracts are awarded for technical research in the civilian sector.
+More than fifty years ago, President Eisenhower baffled most of us by warning about the Industrial-Military Complex, which we now see about like this: military contracts are awarded for future weapon development in the civilian sector.
 This system was first devised in 19th Century Germany, with great success in providing the German High Command with new weapons and methods of warfare which three times brought Germany close to conquering Europe.
-No doubt, many of the more intellectual officers of the military had dreams and fantasies which translated into requests for proposals.
-No doubt, some scientists have brought ideas of workable research projects into receptive military conferences.
+No doubt, many of the more intellectual officers of the military had dreams and fantasies which translated into Requests for Proposals.
+No doubt, some scientists brought ideas of workable research projects into receptive military conferences.
 It's hard to say where such a process begins, so it's fair to call it a Complex.

-Although we fought some moderate-sized wars during the period from Eisenhower to the end of Reagan's second term, there's a short-hand way of describing the Industrial Military Complex during that time: we devised a regular succession of new weapon systems, which we had no intention of using.
-The final example was Star Wars, the threat of which caused the Soviet Union to surrender the Cold War, when in all probability Star Wars was a project that didn't even work.
-Never mind the oversimplification; this will suffice as framework for a different proposition.
+Although we fought some moderate-sized wars during the period from Eisenhower to the end of Reagan's second term, there's a short-hand way of describing the Industrial Military Complex during that time: we devised a regular succession of new weapon systems, all of which we hoped we would never use, some of which we had little intention of using.
+The poster example was Star Wars, the threat of which caused the the Soviet Union to surrender the Cold War when in all probability Star Wars was a project that didn't even work.
+Never mind the oversimplification; this will suffice as a framework for a different proposition.

 Weapons System